pimutils/khal/doc/source/configspec.rst

 .. object:: view

-    show detailed or edit (if details are already show) the currently selected event
+    show details or edit (if details are already shown) the currently selected event

       :type: list
       :default: enter, tab